good-good-create/DroidPalette/README.md

 - `orginal_issue_path`: The location of the backup file for the original detection report of the problematic APK to be repaired.
 - `repair_path`: The location of the repaired APK file.

-Input: the APK resource file of the problematic app to be repaired and its detection results (detected by Xbot)</br>
+Input: the APK file of the problematic app to be repaired and its detection results (detected by Xbot)</br>
 Output: a new APK file repaired by DroidPalette